Find the best streaming service for you with as we compare new TV shows, binge-worthy series, and Original movies.

 Get new episodes the following day

-If you’re all caught up with The Good Doctor and want the new episodes the day after they air, you need Hulu if you want to avoid spoilers on social media.
+If you’re all caught up with The Good Doctor and want the new episodes the day after they air, you need Hulu to avoid spoilers on social media.

 Hulu is also great for those who want to stop paying for the cable bill because you’ll get access to the following shows after they air on television: